-Boulder was named one of "America's Most Artistic Towns" by Expedia, as well as the eighth most vibrant arts community among medium-sized U.S. cities and the No. 3 most creative small city in America by the Western States Arts Federation.
+Boulder was named one of "America's Most Artistic Towns" by Expedia, as well as the fifth most vibrant arts community among medium-sized U.S. cities and the No. 3 most creative small city in America by the Western States Arts Federation.
 Both accolades confirm what locals already knew: this town fosters an environment that gives artists — and audiences — permission to be innovative, experimental, creative and expressive.

 Red rocks and blue skies, cool sunshine and long shadows, gripping mountain vistas and head-clearing open spaces — Boulder’s natural setting is its muse, drawing artists from all over the world to live and create here in one of the most inspiring towns in the West.